MEHAKABDULLAH/E-commerce/README.md

-💎 Jewelry E-Commerce App
+💎 Jewellery E-Commerce App
 A simple yet elegant e-commerce web application for jewelry shopping — complete with user authentication, a clean UI, and full admin control over product management.

 ✨ Overview
-This project is a small-scale jewelry e-commerce platform where users can browse beautiful products and place orders after signing in.
+This project is a small-scale jewellery e-commerce platform where users can browse beautiful products and place orders after signing in.
 The application ensures smooth user experience and secure operations, both on the customer and admin side.

 🔐 Features
 User Authentication:
 Users can sign up and log in securely to access shopping features.

 Product Display:
-All jewelry products are stored in MongoDB and fetched in real-time for display on the front end.
+All jewellery products are stored in MongoDB and fetched in real-time for display on the front end.

 Admin Dashboard:
 Admins have full control to: